tomakado/tomakado/README.md

 - ⚡ Fun fact: ...
 -->

+You can find my CV here 👉 https://cv.tomakado.com

 ### Some projects I work or worked on

 📺 [defer panic](https://youtube.com/@deferpanic) — videos about programming (mostly Go), in Russian